Evidence suggests ship anchor snagged, dragged oil pipeline

 That sighting was supported by a report to the National Response Center, a hazardous spill hotline staffed by the Coast Guard, at 2:06 a.m.
 Saturday from the National Oceanic and Atmospheric Administration, which said satellite images showed the strong likelihood of an oil slick.

-The Coast Guard was alerted to a sheen on the water by a “good Samaritan” but did not have enough corroborating evidence and was hindered by darkness and a lack of technology to seek out the spill, an official told The Associated Press.
+The Coast Guard was alerted to a sheen on the water by a “good Samaritan” but did not have enough corroborating evidence and was hindered by darkness and a lack of technology to seek out the spill, Coast Guard Rear Adm.
+Brian Penoyer told The Associated Press.

 Penoyer said it was fairly common to get reports of oil sheens in a major seaport.

 Federal pipeline safety investigators put the time of the spill at 2:30 a.m.
-Saturday, which is when they said an alarm sounded in the control room of an offshore oil rig that pressure had dropped in the pipeline, indicating a possible leak.
+Saturday, which is when they said an alarm sounded in the control room of an Amplify-owned offshore oil rig.
+It was an alert that pressure had dropped in the pipeline, indicating a possible leak.

-The pipeline company did not report the spill until around 9 a.m.
+The Pipeline and Hazardous Materials Safety Administration said the pipeline was shutoff at 6:01 a.m.
 Saturday.
-At that point, the Coast Guard had been on the water for a couple hours and then discovered the spill.

-The company’s spill-response plan calls for immediate notification of a spill.
-Criminal charges have been brought in the past when it took too long to notify federal and state officials of a spill.
+The pipeline company did not report the spill Saturday until either 8:55 a.m., based on a state report, or 9:07 a.m., according to PHMSA.
+At that point, the Coast Guard had been on the water for a couple hours and discovered the spill as Amplify was making the report.

-Several different different agencies are investigating the spill, including local and federal prosecutors.
+The company’s spill-response plan calls for the immediate notification of a spill.
+Criminal charges have been brought in the past when a company took too long to notify federal and state officials of a spill.

-California Gov. Gavin Newsom said the pipeline last had an internal inspection in October 2019 and an external inspection in April of 2020.
-He said the pipeline was due for a second internal inspection at the end of the month.
-Newsom said no issues have been cited in the inspections.
+Speaking at a news conference, Gov Gavin Newsom repeated his calls for the U.S. to move beyond oil.
+Newsom last year signed an executive order banning the sale of new gas-powered vehicles by 2035.

 “It’s time, once and for all, to disabuse ourselves that this has to be part of our future.
 This is part of our past,” he said from Bolsa Chica State Beach, where he was joined by local, state and federal officials to discuss the spill.